loque/wyoming-bridge/.github/glossary.instructions.md

 The primary Wyoming service that the bridge wraps.

-- Receives events forwarded from the Source (after optional preprocessing by processors).
+- Receives events originating from the Source (after optional preprocessing by processors).
 - Emits core output events expected by Assist (e.g. `detection` for wake-word phase).
 - Examples: `openWakeWord`, `faster-whisper`, `Piper`, etc.